7span/video-url-validator-dart/README.md

 ## Looking to contribute to this package:

 **🤘🏻 Great!**
- Fork the [Repo](https://github.com/7span/video-url-validator-dart), Update Code, Send a PR.
+ Fork the [Repo](https://github.com/7span/video-url-validator-dart), Update Code, Write a meaningful Commit Message, Send a PR.
 That's all you need to Contribute.